 Technologies proceed through three additional phases until being removed from the Hype Cycle.

 By way of comparison, SD-WAN is in the “Slope of Enlightenment,” the second to final phase of the Hype Cycle.
 Gartner describes this technology “Focused experimentation and solid hard work by an increasingly diverse range of organizations lead to a true understanding of the technology’s applicability, risks and benefits.
 Commercial off-the-shelf methodologies and tools ease the development process.”

 Gartner identifies Secure Access Security Edge (SASE) as having a Benefit Rating of “Transformational.”
 Gartner defines a transformational benefit rating as a technology that “Enables new ways of doing business across industries that will result in major shifts in industry dynamics.”
 Transformational is the highest of Gartner’s four Benefit Rating.
 By way of comparison, the Benefit Rating for SD-WAN was “High,” which Gartner defines “Enables new ways of performing horizontal or vertical processes that will result in significantly increased revenue or cost savings for an enterprise.”

-Gartner defines Secure Access Security Edge (SASE) as having a maturity level of “Emerging,” where there’s “commercialization by vendors” and “pilots and deployments by industry leaders.”
+Gartner defines Secure Access Service Edge (SASE) as having a maturity level of “Emerging,” where there’s “commercialization by vendors” and “pilots and deployments by industry leaders.”
 The Emerging maturity level is the second in seven stages of technology maturity.

 By contrast, SD-WAN’s maturity level is “Early mainstream,” where there is “Proven technology” and “Vendors, technology and adoption rapidly evolving.”